-Mortgage rates dipped slightly this week to record lows.
-The average 30-year fixed-rate loan fell to 3.03 percent from 3.06 percent, according to Bankrate’s weekly survey of large lenders.
+The benchmark 30-year fixed-rate mortgage fell this week to 3.00 percent from 3.01 percent, according to Bankrate’s weekly survey of large lenders.

 |Breakdown||30-year fixed||15-year fixed||5-year ARM|

 |Change from last week:||-$0.89||-$2.32||-$3.51|

 Mortgage experts were mixed on rate trend predictions in Bankrate’s survey this week (Jan.
 20-26).
 Some 33 percent predicted a rate increase, 33 percent said rates would fall and 33 percent said they would remain the same

 “Economically speaking, rates should remain pretty tight based on recent numbers.
 Things could start to heat up as inflation expectations are rising as President Biden gets started with a new administration and additional stimulus is on the immediate horizon.
 Janet Yellen is urging Congress to ‘act big’ and ‘big’ will absolutely impact the country and rates going forward.
 If you haven’t refinanced yet, it’s time to get going,” said James Sahnger, mortgage planner at C2 Financial Corporation.

 A refinance might be getting more urgent for millions of homeowners

 Rates are above a record low and they may be going up soon.
 The rate on 10-year bonds issued by the U.S. government has stayed above 1 percent for several weeks.
 The 10-year Treasury is closely tied to 30-year mortgage rates.